 Dr. Emily Nagoski argues that rather than pumping up the turn ons, it’s more important to figure out the blocks, or the turn offs.

 Here are some of the other ways women told me they counteract their mental blocks, turn offs, or their inner critic:

 · “Whenever I feel a lull, or stuck in a rut, I immediately reach out to my friends for a night out—or even in.
 Laughing and feeling connected with them pulls me outside of myself.”

-· “It took some coaxing, because I [struggle with] my body, but I let my boyfriend film us having sex.
+· “It took some coaxing, because I my body, but I let my boyfriend film us having sex.
 I wouldn’t let him look at it until I had watched it by myself but I was so surprised!
 I couldn’t stop staring at myself—and actually at him watching me.
 It was like suddenly realizing why my boyfriend wants to have sex with me, I thought I looked so good.
 It’s a good reminder for when I feel too in my head.”

 · “I got in a terrible fight once before work and instead of slouching into the office I made sure I looked good.
 Just because I felt like crap doesn’t mean I had to look like crap.
 I was able to stay in touch with the part of me that is ok despite fighting.”